 - 11.1.
 Staff should not seek or receive preferential rates for themselves by virtue of their dealings on behalf of the school - 11.2.
-Staff should ensure that gifts that are of actual or perceived value greater than £20 are declared if they are received. - 11.3.
-Where staff provide gifts, they should ensure they are of insignificant value and given to all children equally.
+Staff should ensure that gifts are declared if they are received. - 11.3.
+Where staff provide gifts they should ensure they are of insignificant value and given to all children equally.